nh-server/switch-guide/docs/extras/updating.md

 There are two supported methods of dumping your sysMMC's firmware, these methods are detailed in the two tabs below.
 Either choice will provide the same end result, but can be more difficult depending on the console model you have.

 - **Note:**
-If you have autoRCM enabled and you're updating your system while in stock firmware, **updating will disable autoRCM** and you will need to enter RCM manually to boot custom firmware again.
+If you have an unpatched Switch, have autoRCM enabled and you're updating your system while in stock firmware, **updating will disable autoRCM** and you will need to enter RCM manually to boot custom firmware again.
 To prevent autoRCM from being disabled, boot CFW on sysMMC and update through settings from there, as booting without AutoRCM <ins>will burn any preserved e-fuses</ins>.

 ::::: tabs